Elissa Slotkin: Tenure

-In 2025, Slotkin was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.
+Early in 2025, Slotkin was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.
 After Trump's 2025 State of the Union address, she gave the official Democratic response.
 She called Trump's economic policies reckless, accused him of favoring billionaires at the expense of ordinary Americans, warned of rising costs and increased national debt, and said President Ronald Reagan would be "rolling in his grave" if he saw Trump cozying up to Vladimir Putin.

+Slotkin was one of seven Senate Democrats who voted to confirm Kristi Noem as Secretary of Homeland Security.

 Slotkin called for waiting for intelligence to assess the effects of the June 2025 bombing of Iran, and on June 28, after receiving the Senate briefing on the attack, gave her rationale in more detail in an interview.

+In June 2025, Slotkin presented an "economic war plan" at the Center for American Progress, arguing that the decline of the middle class was America's greatest security threat and that Democrats needed to get back their "alpha energy".
+In September, she spoke at the Council on Foreign Relations, calling for a focus on middle-class economics and arguing that national security strategy must "first, protect U.S. citizens, the homeland, and our way of life.
+And second, advance American prosperity."

+In October, Slotkin spoke at the Brookings Institution and said President Trump's actions were following an "authoritarian playbook".
+In November, she was one of six Democratic lawmakers to be part of a video telling service members they can refuse illegal orders.
+Trump called those in the video, including Slotkin, traitors who should be charged with sedition punishable by death, and shared a social media post calling for them to be hanged.
+Later that month, Slotkin's home received a bomb threat.
+In January 2026, Slotkin said she was under federal investigation due to the video.